ashtsang/ashtsang.github.io/_pages/about.md

 I am passionate about developing computational algorithms and tools that improve healthcare and medicine, particularly in advancing cancer research and care, and am interested in work that directly translates to clinical usage.

-Please feel free to send me an email if you'd like to chat more!
+Please feel free to send me an email if you'd like to chat!

 <br/><br/>